Analytics206/arxiv_pipeline/README.md

 - The default Python version for Docker is now `python:3.12-slim`.
 - All persistent data (MongoDB, Neo4j, Qdrant) is stored in Docker volumes.
 - For development, use the local virtual environment; for production or multi-service orchestration, use Docker Compose.
+OR ALWAYS use docker.

 ---